Undergraduate Courses

 • Candidates must have complete fluency in the English language

-• The minimum age for admission is 17 years old
+• The minimum age for admission is 17 years old (applicants must be 17 years old by the start of the academic year they are applying for)

 • Students are expected to have achieved the minimum matriculation requirements for Trinity College Dublin courses, however, exceptions may be made based on the demonstration of exceptional talent and ability at interview stage.

 • The standard matriculation requirements for Trinity College Dublin are pass grades in English, Mathematics, a language other than English.
-If you are enrolled in the Irish Education system, and complete these subjects at Foundation Level and achieve a pass grade, this is accepted.
+If you are enrolled in the Irish Education system, complete these subjects at Foundation Level and achieve a pass grade, this is accepted.

-• You are also expected to have completed a full set of valid subjects for your examination system and be eligible to graduate from the last year of Secondary School in your country.
+• You are also expected to have completed a full set of valid subjects for your examination system and be eligible to graduate from the last year of secondary school in your country.

 • Full details of the specific matriculation requirements for the country you're applying from are available on Trinity's website.